-From there, follow these instructions to add another printer to the XDA.
+From there, follow these instructions to add another printer to the XDA:

 The XDA should find and add the printer automatically.
-If not, check your network cable connection to the printer and ensure the printer is communicating with the network by checking the green and amber lights on the back of the printer where the cable is plugged in.
+If not, check your network cable connected to the printer and ensure the printer is communicating with the network by checking the green and amber lights on the back of the printer where the cable is plugged in.

 If additional help is needed, contact your IT department.